-11. My Angel by Kellie Pickler (2006)
+9. My Angel by Kellie Pickler (2006)

 Describing her late grandmother as like a mother to her, Kellie does a wonderful job keeping things simple with this song, while also paying tribute to a woman who was not only a loving caregiver but also a close friend.

 10. My Love by Sia (2010)

 Featured in the 2010 film “The Twilight Saga: Eclipse,” My Love describes a longing for someone who has left, memories of previous times spent together, and a final reconciliation of their lasting legacy.

-14. Smile by Nat King Cole (1954)
+11. Smile by Nat King Cole (1954)